- Borough Sites & Churches

 Several worship services are offered for the Bible Church community.
 Sunday morning prayer takes place at 9:30 AM, followed by Sunday school at 10 AM.
 Sunday worship service takes place at 11 AM and again at 6:30 PM.
 Wednesday night prayer service begins at 7 PM.
 A nursery and Junior church is available during the adult worship service.

 Mass is celebrated on Monday – Saturday: 8 AM.
 Saturday: 5 PM and Sunday: 7:30 AM, 9 AM and 11 AM.
 In addition, Christ the King welcomes you to visit adoration chapel which provides extensive hours for your convenience.
 Parishioner volunteers enjoy the music program for both children and adults.
-The Children’s Choir meets on Thursday evenings from 6 7 PM.
+The Children’s Choir meets on Thursday evenings from 6 PM to 7 PM.
 The Adult Choir follows on Thursday evenings at 7:30 PM.

 Monthly meeting follow the Quaker concept of ministering to all believers.
 With no paid clergy, the community has fostered a wide variety of ministries including education, activism in the cause of peace, pastoral care, and conflict resolution.
 Haddonfield’s congregation of 200 members, worship in the traditional Quaker manner, in their commitment to God and each other.
 Their mission is: “We aspire to a way of life that embodies the Quaker testimonies of simplicity, peace and non-violence, integrity,equality, community and stewardship.”